 When you cast a ballot in Wisconsin, there is less than one chance in 130 that anyone will check the Election-Day accuracy of your voting machine, and zero chance anyone will check it in time to correct any errors.

-In no other application of technology in either business or government are computers allowed to operate with as little quality monitoring as they are in our elections.
+In no other business or government activity are computers allowed to operate with as little quality monitoring as they are in our elections.

 For more information on how Wisconsin's elections can be better protected, check out these links: